 - Arrow Fastener Mini Glue Gun (an inexpensive option if you don’t already own a glue gun)

 Putting It Together

 Decide on the layout for your cubbies, heat up your gun and glue them together.
 It doesn’t get much simpler than that!

 Let me know how everything turns out if you decide to give either of the projects a go!

-This project is sponsored by Home Depot.
+This post is sponsored by The Home Depot.
 More Saving.
 More Doing.